 Observe all cautions as with any electrical appliance exposed to heat and moisture.
 Do not touch the lamps during use, or let water, sweat, towels or anything touch them.
 I will repeat, accidents can happen in saunas.
 Always move slowly and carefully.
 Never allow young children to play in or use a sauna unaccompanied.
 The author cannot be responsible for misuse of a sauna or poor construction.

 Materials.
-The frame requires five 10-foot sticks of the thicker (SCH 40, 480 PSI) 1-inch white PVC pipe.
-Also required are four 1-inch PVC T-connectors and eight 1-inch PVC elbows.
-You will also need four 1-inch pipe clamps and eight machine screws and nuts to fasten the clamps to the lamp unit.
+The frame requires five 10-foot sticks of the thicker (SCH 40, 480 PSI) 1-inch white PVC pipe or 34Ó PVC pipe.
+Either size will work fine.
+Also required are four PVC T-connectors and eight PVC elbows of the same size as your PVC pipe (either 1Ó or ¾Ó ).
+You will also need four pipe clamps (either ¾Ó or 1Ó) and eight machine screws and nuts to fasten the clamps to the lamp unit.
 PVC cement is not needed.

-If you are chemically sensitive and are concerned about using PVC pipe, building supply stores sell long pieces of L-shaped, thin stainless steel used for stucco walls.
+If you are chemically sensitive and are concerned about using PVC pipe, you could build the frame of some other material.
+For example, building supply stores sell long pieces of L-shaped, thin steel used for stucco walls.
 It is inexpensive and already has holes in it along its length.
-It can be cut with tin ships and could be used to make a metal frame.
-Wood could also be used.
+It can be cut with tin snips and could be used to make a metal frame.
+Wood, such as pieces of 2Óx 2Ó or 2Ó x 4Ó, could also be used for the frame members.

 Tools required are a hack saw or pipe cutter to cut PVC pipe, tape measure and a rubber hammer to tap pieces together if they are stiff.
 No PVC glue is needed.

-the lamps with guards over them for safety and with all safety requirements
+lamps with guards over them for safety and with all safety requirements needed

-needed for any home appliance or piece of equipment.
-One forces the PVC
+for any home appliance or piece of equipment.
+One forces the PVC frame to

-frame to narrow where it connects to the board.
-It will flare out and
+narrow where it connects to the board.
+It will flare out and become wider

-become wider as one moves away from the board.
-The design shown is five
+as one moves away from the board.
+The design shown is five feet high,

-Secure a board about 24 inches wide containing the lamp sockets to the PVC frame with four 3/4-inch pipe clamps.
+Secure a board about 24 inches wide containing the lamp sockets to the PVC frame with four 1-inch pipe clamps.
 The frame will bend to accommodate the size of the board.
-This in fact adds rigidity to the structure.
+In fact, this adds rigidity to the structure.
 The lamp height will be adjustable by moving the board up or down along the vertical PVC pipe sections.
-The upper lamp should be at chest height when sitting and the lower lamps at abdomen height.
+The upper lamp should be at chest height when sitting, and the lower lamps at abdomen height.

-The Frame Cover.
-One may cover the frame with two queen or king-size blankets, fabric such as fleece, flannel or velour, quilts, comforters or canvas.
-A cloth painter's drop cloth that is 14Õ x 24Õ is sold at Home Depot and works beautifully as long as the width of the frame is reduced to three-foot wide instead of 4-foot wide.
+3. COVERING THE FRAME.
+You may cover the frame with two queen or king-size blankets, fabric such as fleece, flannel or velour, quilts, comforters or canvas.
+A canvas painter's drop cloth that is 14Õ x 24Õ is sold at Home Depot and works beautifully as long as the width of the frame is reduced to three-foot wide instead of 4-foot wide.

+6. A STOOL TO SIT ON.
 You will also need a small stool or chair without a back to sit on.
-The stool or chair may be of metal, wood or even plastic.
+A shower stool works well.
+The stool or chair may be of metal, wood or plastic, and could even be painted.
 The bottom part of the sauna does not get too hot, so outgassing is usually not a problem.
-A painted surface is also okay.
+A fancy stool that rotates is nice, but not necessary.

-Warnings: Be sure to have a guard in front of the lamps and that fabric or blankets are 12 inches or more from the heat lamps to avoid a fire hazard.
-Pull blankets or fabric tight near the lamps so it does not hang loosely near the lamps.
-Avoid leaving the lamps on when no one is present.
+Warnings: Be sure to have a guard in front of the lamps to protect the bather from touching the hot lamps.
+Also, be sure that all fabric or blankets are 12 inches or more from the heat lamps to avoid a fire hazard.
+Pull blankets or fabric tight near the lamps so they do not hang loosely near the lamps.
+Avoid leaving the lamps on when no one is present, except to pre-heat the sauna.